enistuna/Incesoz/README.md

 **İncesöz** is an excellent tool for anyone who wants to analyze the Turkish language.
 With its new, sleek design and methods for retrieving information, it’s a perfect fit for your Turkish linguistics studies.

-* İncesöz leverages many tools, datasets and resources that was gathered from open-source outlets that was made spesificly for Turkish, while it also includes new functionalities and methods that was prepared by **Enis Tuna** for this project.
-Namely, Rhyme Generator and Phonetic Transcriptor.
-[Phonetic Transcriptor](https://github.com/enistuna/inceses_turkish_phonetic_transcriptor) is also available as a Python package if you want to directly use it in your Python scripts.
+* İncesöz leverages many tools, datasets, and resources that were gathered from open-source outlets made specifically for Turkish, and it also includes new functionalities and methods that were prepared by **Enis Tuna** for this project: namely, the Rhyme Generator and Phonetic Transcriptor.
+[Phonetic Transcriptor](https://github.com/enistuna/inceses_turkish_phonetic_transcriptor) is also available as a Python package if you want to use it directly in your Python scripts.
-* This project was first conceptitulized in 2023 and the first demo of it was released the same year.
-Then it was elaborated to be a fully-functioning website in 2024.
-At first, the project was being hosted on the internet but later was taken down.
-But you can still access the full website by this Github repository.
+* This project was first conceptualized in 2023, and the first demo was released the same year.
+It was then developed into a fully-functioning website in 2024.
+The project was initially hosted online but was later taken down.
+However, you can still access the full website through this GitHub repository.

-Special thanks to **Özgün Koşaner** for Phonology advisory and **Taner Sezer** for helping out with publishing the Phonetic Transcriptor at [Turkish Data Depository (TDD)](https://tools.tdd.ai)
+Special thanks to **Özgün Koşaner** for his phonology advisory and to **Taner Sezer** for his help in publishing the Phonetic Transcriptor at the [Turkish Data Depository (TDD)](https://tools.tdd.ai).

-**<h2>Functionalities</h2>**
+**<h2>Features</h2>**
 * Phonological Analysis
 * Morphological Analysis
 * Sentiment Analysis